-Join Michael Lehman for an in-depth discussion in this video Cloud Notes app: Adding push notifications, part of Using Windows Azure with Windows Store Apps.
+Join Michael Lehman for an in-depth discussion in this video Cloud Notes app: Adding push notifications, part of Building Windows Store Apps with Azure.

 In the exercise files in Chapter five, we're going to start with Cloud Notes for Windows Story App push start.
 And create in the end, cloud notes for Windows Story App push end that includes push notifications.
 So let's begin by opening Visual Studio.
 Alright.
 We'll open up our Solution Explorer.
 And we'll first go to our app.xaml and verify that we've got our mobile services client.
 So this is the version of our app that's connected up to Windows Azure Mobile Services to store our data.

 So where we're going to go from here is, as I said in the overview, I'm going to right click here on the project, then I come down here to Add.
 And I'm going to say Add, Push Notification.
 And so this is just telling me that the app is going to be connected to the Windows Store, to actually acquire a Push Notification Channel URI.
 So, our app has to be registered with the Windows Store, which it is, right now, so I'm going to sign in to Windows Store.
 And because I have two factory authentication set up on my Windows store account, it's going to send me a text.

 Alright, and here, we have plain old notes.
 That's the name we have our app already registered under.
 And so I'm going to pick plain old notes.
 I'm going to select my mobile service WA4WS-data and now when I click Finish, its going to automatically generate a service inside of my solution and update the mobile service with my client and secret and package security ID values and add a sample script to send a toast.
 Now, let's go ahead and take a look at what the wizard generated.
 First we have a services folder.
 Inside there we have a mobile services directory.